godo13405/dragon-spellbook/README.md

 - **how much damage does a longbow do**
   > Longbow does 1d8 piercing damage

+## Other
+- **what do you do**
+  > I can lookup spells for you, or tell you about weapons.
+Try asking about Acid Splash, or who can cast Cure Wounds
+- **are you chaotic evil**
+  > I am not aligned.
+Who do you take me for, a conjurer of cheap tricks?

 More will be coming soon.

 # Platforms